 For the hardcore fly-rodder that wants immediate access to some of the best swung-fly water on this storied Alaskan river, Hoodoo’s small lodge fits the bill.

 We’ve been there, understand these travel details, and no-one is better suited to walking you through the process, and getting you to this amazing place on schedule.
 Tackle, flies, clothing, itinerary, whatever – we’re happy to talk you through what to expect.
 Feel free to call us at 800-669-3474, or email firstname.lastname@example.org, and one of our travel specialists will respond promptly.

 Reservations & Rates

-Inclusions: Included in your angling package at Sandy River Lodge are six days of guided wade fishing using custom jet boats for access to miles of Sandy River; deluxe meals; open bar with beer, wine, and a limited supply of liquor; comfortable lodging.
+Included in your angling package at Sandy River Lodge are the charter flights between Anchorage and the lodge; six days of guided wade fishing using custom jet boats for access to miles of Sandy River; deluxe meals; open bar with beer, wine, and a limited supply of liquor; comfortable lodging.

 Seasons at Hoodoo's Sandy River Lodge

 The Hoodoo Sandy River Lodge has two seasons: King Salmon season - mid-June to mid-July... and Steelhead season - late September to late October.

 King Salmon season: Beginning in the middle of June, big numbers of chrome-bright kings start stacking up in the lower tidal pools of the

 Sandy, fish that are notoriously aggressive to swung flies in what are often fairly shallow runs.
 Fresh fish continue to enter the river into the second week of July.
 Average kings here are in the 25-30 pound range, but specimens to 50 pounds are sometimes landed.